 This Japanese Asian carrot salad recipe, features a delicious Kewpie sesame dressing with roasted sesame seeds and Japanese mayo.
 Japanese carrot and sesame salad is a perfect as a side dish or light meal.

 Asian Carrot Salad With A Japanese Mayo Twist

 The best dressings are sesame dressings.
 It’s just a fact.
-Roasted sesame seeds add the perfect flavor to… well, anything.
+Roasted sesame seeds add the perfect flavor to… well, anything, but especially an asian carrot salad like this.
 I have a healthy sesame dressing that is made with veggies in it, that I love, and this time I wanted to share a sesame mayo dressing.

-When I say mayo, I mean Japanese mayo.
+When I say mayo, I mean Japanese mayo or Kewpie.
 Okay, BIG DISCLAIMER HERE.
 Japanese mayo has msg in it.
 Yup, it does, and that’s why it tastes so good.
 I try to avoid msg where I can, but I make exceptions, and Japanese mayonnaise is one of them.